 What Is Independent Contractors’ Coverage?

-Independent contractors’ coverage refers to insurance policies frequently purchased by contractors, such as general liability insurance and workers’ compensation.
+Independent contractors’ coverage refers to insurance policies frequently purchased by contractors from an insurance company, such as general liability insurance and workers’ compensation.
 These are policies designed to protect independent contractors from various risks that could come along with their sometimes dangerous line of work.
-Other common types of coverage independent contractors often obtain include professional liability insurance, business property insurance, and commercial auto insurance.
+Other common types of coverage independent contractors often obtain include a general liability insurance policy, business property insurance, and commercial auto insurance.

 What Is the Liability of an Independent Contractor?